 After seeing the complexities of non-government-organizations first hand in Uganda, I didn’t know how I could possibly help.

 So I thought about my skills and my passions long and hard as I read the journal entry I wrote during the earthquake, and the subsequent entries that the rich soil and hopeful people inspired.

 Then I thought about the documentary that changed my life (Invisible Children), and realized why it was so impactful.
 A few young adults visited Uganda and uncovered thousands of children were being forced into child soldiers by a rebel army.
 Then they filmed it, used social media to spread the story of these children, and raised awareness of a long-ignored issue.

-When I realized I had altered the course of my life because of one film, I suddenly understood the power of storytelling.
-After Uganda, I also realized the power of travel.
+When I realized I had altered the course of my life because of a film, I suddenly understood the power of storytelling.
+After my first-hand experience in Uganda, I also realized the power of travel.

 I wanted people to know that when you travel, your problems and concerns fade away and are replaced with tolerance, patience, inquisitiveness, open-mindedness, and countless other valuable life lessons.

 With that in mind, I spun a globe (quite literally), and that globe landed on Peru.
 So I moved to Cusco to teach English, wrote about my life as an expat in South America, and have barely stopped traveling since.

 Read more about life as an expat in a foreign country here.